A substance added to products in small quantities to achieve certain properties or to improve a product.

 These are plastic additives in the form of granules with dyestuffs or other additives used to dye or alter the properties of natural plastic.

 Renewable and nonrenewable environmental resources and processes that support the past, current, or future prosperity of the company or are affected by it.
-Examples can include resources related to air, water, and land that are utilized or impacted for example by emissions.
+Examples can include resources related to air, water, and land that are utilized or impacted by emissions.

 Net working capital